speed2exe/myzql/README.md

         std.debug.print("person: {any}\n", .{person});
     }

-    // There is another convenient method that uses the interator
+    // `collectStructs` is a method that iterate through all the rows
-    // to interate through all the rows until EOF
+    // returned by server and put it into `TableStructs` data structure.
-    // and collecting them into a data structure. const people_structs: TableStructs(Person) = try iter.collectStructs(DateTimeDuration, allocator);
+    // under the hood, it makes network call and allocation until EOF const people_structs: TableStructs(Person) = try iter.collectStructs(DateTimeDuration, allocator);
     defer people_structs.deinit(allocator);
     const people []const Person = people_structs.rows;